Georgia presidential count tightens in scan of last ballots

 Connect to local news for just $4.99 a month for 12 months.VIEW OFFER

-Raffensperger also said that ballots that usually aren’t counted until after Election Day such as those sent by military people and citizens living overseas will eventually be incorporated into the final totals.

-In Fulton County, home to Atlanta and Georgia's most populous county, election officials brought in a fresh shift of workers Wednesday night to count about 36,000 remaining absentee ballots.
-Rick Barron, the county elections supervisors, said Thursday that they worked through the night, aiming to wrap up the count and deliver any flagged ballots to the adjudication panels by 10 a.m.
+Trump claimed early Wednesday that it was “clear that we have won Georgia.”
+But Biden nodded to the state’s potential swing status, saying as he spoke ahead of the president: “We’re still in the game in Georgia, although that’s not one we expected.”

-Trump and Biden are locked in a tight contest to secure the 270 electoral votes needed to win the presidency.
-Georgia offers 16 electoral votes.
+With 270 electoral votes needed to win the presidency, Georgia's 16 electoral votes would clinch it for the Democrats.

+In Fulton County, one woman sang “All Night Long” as election workers opened, flattened, stacked and scanned ballots inside Atlanta's State Farm Arena.
+Fulton County spokeswoman Jessica Corbitt said about 10,000 absentee ballots were still being processed and should be included in results by early afternoon.

+“We’re very very close,” Corbitt said.
+But she cautioned that another 2,800 provisional ballots need to be cured.
+She also said that about 300 absentee ballots were rejected, mainly because people had not signed the envelope.

+In Gwinnett County, outside Atlanta, more than 4,000 absentee ballots received on Election Day still had to be counted as of Wednesday night, county spokesman Joe Sorenson said.
+The county also had about 1,000 provisional ballots to tally, and an undetermined number of votes from an in-person site, his statement said.

+Several thousand remained to be counted Thursday morning in Cobb, where Elections Director Janine Eveler said the county plans to process another 882 provisional ballots on Friday, along with any military and overseas ballots and any ballots with missing or mismatched signatures that have been corrected.

-Emory University political science professor Alan Abramowitz said during a video news briefing Wednesday that it may take several days before the final outcome is known in Georgia and the final margin will likely be very small.
+Emory University political science professor Alan Abramowitz said Wednesday that the final margin will likely be very small.

 “I think that it’s going to end up very, very close and Biden, I’d say, has a chance to win Georgia,” he said.
 “That’s close to a 50-50 proposition, I would say.”